ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

-GPU Mining
+GPU mining
 ================================================================================

-GPU Mining on Windows
+GPU mining on windows
 -------------------------------

 To start mining on Windows, first download `Geth`_.
 Geth communicates with